wanadzhar913/Simple-currency-exchange-converter-using-Python/README.md

 *"Open-source API for current and historical foreign exchange rates published by the European Central Bank (ECB)."*

-I have since modified the code with more robust exception handling and limited the currencies that can be converted per ECB's list of available currencies.
+I have since modified the code with more robust exception handling and limited the currencies that can be converted (as per ECB's list of available currencies).